chemistzombie/chemistzombie.github.io/_posts/2025-04-24-genshin-impact-signora-launch-speculations.md

 ### Harbingers are predominantly male, in a game with a predominantly female playable cast
 Hoyo has a history of releasing female characters more frequently than male ones.
 They clearly know their target demographic and figured out that female characters usually sell better than male ones unless if a male character has a kit that is meta-defining (e.g. Alhaitham, Neuvillette) or is an Archon or Harbinger (e.g. Zhongli, Wanderer).
 With HI3, the playable cast is almost exclusively female, aside from Adam (which was very poorly received and only playable in specific areas), which further corroborates this.

 Harbingers are an outlier in that the female characters are in the minority.
 To me, it would be incredibly stupid if Hoyo decided to squander this opportunity by not releasing any of the female Harbingers as a playable character (including Signora), given how they are very likely to perform well in banner revenue with the target demographic the game is mainly aimed towards.
-The fact that they killed Signora despite the female Harbingers being few and far between should've been enough to raise some eyebrows among the marketing department, and it should be their top priority to bring her back as a playable character.
+The fact that they killed Signora despite the female Harbingers being few and far between should've been enough to raise some eyebrows among the marketing department, because they literally got rid of a quarter of their female Harbinger representation in the game, and it should be their top priority to bring her back as a playable character.

 <div style="text-align: center;font-size:small"><img height="400" src="/images/gender_distribution.png" width="640"/><br/>The gender distribution of groups of characters in Genshin.
 Notice how the Harbingers are the only group of characters that have more male characters than female ones.</div>